gvwilson/thirdbit/src/fiction/iffy/index.md

 but it would have to do.
 "Ready?" she asked.

-Benício shook his head.
+Ignacio shook his head.
 "Nope."
 He bent over like a sprinter and started to run.

 Iffy waited for the lines to go nearly taut before shouting, "Now!" and yanking the edge of the parawing up as hard as she could.
-The makeshift motor strapped to Benício's back shrieked into life, kicking him forward.
+The makeshift motor strapped to Ignacio's back shrieked into life, kicking him forward.
 For an instant Iffy thought it wasn't going to work, but the core she had pulled out of the chair wasn't smart enough to wonder